KENO'S HOME PAGE

 Where I live and lived:

 I was born in Brooklyn, NY.
-Other NY towns I've lived in: Elmont, North Babylon, NYC.
+Other NY towns I've lived in: Elmont, North Babylon, and NYC.
 East Meadow, L.I. was where I mostly grew up.
 I hated that town as a kid, as it was such a "follow the leader" kind of place.
-The people there were not bad people, but like most places and people in Nassau Country back in the late 60s and early 70s, they went through their lives with blinders on.
-The town sang about in the song "Pleasant Valley Sunday" by the Monkees, describes what it was like growing up in East Meadow: "Rows of houses that are all the same, And no one seems to care" (I did), "My thoughts all seem to stray, to places far away, I need a change of scenery"....
+The people there were not bad people, but like most places and people in Nassau County back in the late 60s and early 70s, they went through their lives with blinders on.
+The town sang about in the song "Pleasant Valley Sunday" by the Monkees, describes what it was like growing up in East Meadow: "Rows of houses that are all the same, And no one seems to care" (I did); "My thoughts all seem to stray, to places far away, I need a change of scenery"....
 I moved away from East Meadow as soon as I got out of high school and shortly after that left New York State for a year's journey across America to find a new home.
 I kinda knew where I would settle before I left NY, but I needed an excuse to be a rolling stone and bum around the country for a year.
-After that year on the road living in a couple of hippie communes, several different hostels, and my car, and mainly out west, I settled down in Colorado.
-Some twenty five plus years later I'm still in Colorado.
+After that year on the road living in my car, plus in a couple of hippie communes and several different hostels, and staying mainly out west, I settled down in Colorado.
+Some thirty plus years later I'm still in Colorado.
 I love the state, I love living in the Rocky Mountains.
-I first arrived here in 1977 and lived in Manitou Springs..
+I first arrived here in 1977 and lived in Manitou Springs.
 From 1980 till '85 I lived in Telluride Colorado and then returned to Manitou Springs where I lived up till the end of 2002.
 I now live in the town of Crestone.
 I don't think there is another small town around like this one.
 The folks who live here are farrr-out, to say the least.
 Crestonians are very liberal, and very kind too.
 For a small town, it is very diversified.
 Buddhism and Hinduism are the two main religions in Crestone and many spiritual and healing centers are located here.
 The populous contains many different people from all over the globe.
 It''s like a mini-San Francisco, or maybe a mini-NYC - people wise.
 But it don't look anything like either of those places (or too many other places either).
-There are a bunch of 14,000 foot mountain peaks here and the town itself sits at about 8,100 feet on average.
-Also to reside here are numerous kinds wild life including bears, mountain lions, fox, coyottes, elk, etc., with large herds of deer throughout town.
+There are a bunch of 14,000 foot mountain peaks here and the town itself sits on average at about 8,100 feet.
+Also to reside here are numerous kinds of wildlife including bears, mountain lions, fox, coyotes, elk, lots of different kinds of birds, etc., with large herds of deer throughout town.

 My Family:

-My Mom and Dad (see this song my dad wrote: Bungalow Song) were married for almost 55 years before Dad passed away in April of 2002 at the age of 87.
-Mom lives on eastern Long Island.
+My Mom and Dad (my dad at one time wrote songs for a living, see the most famous song he wrote: Bungalow Song) were married for almost 55 years before Dad passed away in April of 2002 at the age of 87.
+Mom lives on Long Island.
 Two of my three sisters still live on the Island too.
 My oldest sister, Jeanne, lives in Pennsylvania.
 I'm divorced, my three kids are all grown.
-My youngest is in his early twenties and lives in California.
+My youngest is in his twenties and lives in California.
 My two girls have kids of their own.
 I became a grandpa at the age of 37.
 I now have four grandsons and a granddaughter.
-I'm still best of friends with my ex-wife Sue (Jackie & Debbie's mom).
-We both met back when the two of us were running around America trying to find ourselves.
+I remained best friends with my ex-wife and soulmate Sue (Jackie & Debbie's mom) until the day she passed away in April of 2011.
+We both met back in the '70s, when the two of us were running around America trying to find ourselves.
 Guess we ran into each other.
-We split in '85.
-I've lived with two other ladies since then but as I write this I'm single.
+I've lived with two other ladies since Sue and I divorced in 1987, yet Sue and I never totally broke up, and from time to time we would again live together, long after our divorce.
+But as I write this bit, I'm single.

 Employment history: